LikeStrangersDo/Gongda_Python_summary/README.md

 ## Python for research in atmospheric chemistry

 ## Contents
-My notes are provided as handy references and focus on usages related to our research (data anlaysis + data visualisations for publications and presentations + some small tools).
+My notes are provided as handy references and focus on usages related to our research (data anlaysis + data visualisations + some small tools).
 These are based on my knowlege of [Python](https://www.python.org/), so they are not necessarily the best or only solutions to your tasks.
 The contents are organised as follows:

 0. Python basics
 1. Numerical computation